Eager to get on the property ladder? Can’t quite get that deposit together? There’s Help to Buy for that.

 The scheme is available for new-build properties under £600,000.
 The Help to Buy equity loan can be paid back at any time while you live in the property or when you sell your home.

 The equity loan is interest-free for the first five years, although you may still have to pay interest on your mortgage.
-Help to Buy is available to all new homebuyers, not just first-time buyers.
+Help to Buy is only available to first-time buyers.

 If you use the Help to Buy scheme, you won’t be able to sublet your home.
 You also cannot own any other property when you apply for a Help to Buy equity loan.